What is cervical cancer?

 Though less common, cervical cancer can have features of both squamous cell carcinoma and adenocarcinomas.
 These rarer, mixed cancers are called adenosquamous carcinomas.
 Cervical cancer that has spread to other areas of the body is called metastatic.

 What are the symptoms of cervical cancer?

 Commonly, women do not know they have cervical cancer or pre-cervical cancer until it has spread into nearby tissue.
 Cervical cancer symptoms and signs may include vaginal bleeding, unusual vaginal discharge, and pelvic pain during sex.

-Although the following risk factors increase the odds of developing the disease, many women with these risk factors do not develop cervical cancer.
+Other risk factors increase the odds of developing the disease, but many people with these risk factors do not develop cervical cancer.
 However, it is important for women with one or more risk factors to get regular screenings and Pap tests.

 Cervical cancer risk factors include:

 - Diethylstilbestrol (DES)

 - A diet low in fruits and vegetables